Bahl-Aryan/Nussinov_Zuker/documents/proposal.md

 ## Academic Reference
-The algorithm that we are proposing to implement is Nussinov's Algorithm for predicting RNA secondary structure, as seen in the following publications: (https://epubs.siam.org/doi/10.1137/0135006) and (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC350273/).
+The algorithm that is being implemented is Nussinov's Algorithm for predicting RNA secondary structure, as seen in the following publications: (https://epubs.siam.org/doi/10.1137/0135006) and (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC350273/).

 To assist with understanding and writing the algorithm, the wikipedia page for Nussinov's algorithm provides the necessary pseudocode (https://en.wikipedia.org/wiki/Nussinov_algorithm)